freenas/freenas-docs/userguide/shell.rst

 To change the size of the shell, click the *80x25* drop-down menu and select a different size.

-To copy text from shell, highlight the text, right-click, and select :guilabel:`Copy`.
+To copy text from the shell, highlight the text, then right-click and select :guilabel:`Copy`.
 Paste text into the shell by clicking :guilabel:`Paste`, pasting text into the field, and clicking :guilabel:`OK`.

-Shell provides a history of commands used.
-Use the arrow keys to see previously entered commands and press :kbd:`Enter` to repeat the command.
+A history of previous commands is available.
+Use the up and down arrow keys to scroll through previously entered commands.
+Edit the command if desired, then press :kbd:`Enter` to re-enter the command.

 The :kbd:`Home`, :kbd:`End`, and :kbd:`Delete` keys are supported.
 :kbd:`Tab` completion is also available.
 Type a few letters and press